 The Automatic Stay.
 The automatic stay is a fundamental cornerstone of the bankruptcy system established under the Bankruptcy Code.
-It is triggered instantly upon the filing of a bankruptcy petition.
+Except in very limited circumstances, see 11 U.S.C. § 362(c)(4), it is triggered instantly upon the filing of a bankruptcy petition.
 It is intended to prevent a chaotic and uncontrolled scramble for the assets of the debtor and the property of the estate.
 It prevents the commencement or continuation of proceedings against the debtor and prevents creditors from creating, perfecting, or enforcing any lien against property of the debtor.
-See 11

-U.S.C. § 362(a)(1), (2).
+See 11 U.S.C. §§ 362(a)(1), (a)(2).
 The automatic stay also protects property of the estate by preventing the enforcement of a judgment against property of the estate or creating, perfecting, or enforcing any lien against property of the estate.
-11 U.S.C. § 362(a)(2), (4).
-Of the seven subsections describing the reach of the automatic stay in consumer cases, five apply to the debtor or to property of the debtor and three apply to the property of the estate.
+11 U.S.C. §§ 362(a)(2), (a)(4).
+Of the seven subsections describing the reach of the automatic stay in individual or joint cases, five apply to the debtor or to property of the debtor and three apply to the property of the estate.
 See 11 U.S.C. § 362(a)(1) (debtor), (a)(2) (debtor and estate), (a)(3) (estate), (a)(4) (estate); (a)(5) (debtor); (a)(6) (debtor); (a)(7) (debtor).